Help is at hand for expat pensioners in France

 The benefit is for people whose monthly pension does not reach the amount of a full French state pension, since, through no fault of their own, such as unemployment, sickness or living abroad, they did not work for enough years in France.

-It is only available to those who have been permanent residents of France for at least six months of the new tax year (which runs from April until April).
+It is only available to those who have been permanent residents of France (conditions apply).
 Recipients must also be registered for income tax.
-Normally, you would qualify for this benefit from age 65, however, in some cases, where the person is officially incapable of work you can claim from age 60.
+Normally, you would qualify for this benefit from age 65, however, in some exceptional cases, where the person is officially incapable of work you can claim from age 60.

 Those who qualify for ASPA may also be exempt from income tax, TV licence and property tax.